Causal evolution of probability measures and continuity equation

 Motivated by these observations, we shall endow $A_\T^I$ with the weak topology pulled back from the local Sobolev space $H^1_\loc(I,\sR^N)$ and study its properties.
-The very idea of studying Sobolev-type regularity of causal curves is by no means new, see e.g. \cite{Candela}.
-Here, however, instead of using the local charts for pulling back the Sobolev space structure \cite{Palais}, we will employ a `nice' global embedding provided by the following variant of the celebrated Nash theorem \cite{Nash56}, considered and proven by M\"uller \cite{NashMuller}. \begin{thm}(Nash--M\"uller) If $(\M,h)$ is a complete Riemannian manifold, then there exists $N \in \sN$ and a closed isometric $C^\infty$-embedding $i: \M \hookrightarrow \sR^N$, where $(\sR^N, \cdot)$ is the $N$-dimensional Euclidean space. \end{thm}
+The very idea of studying Sobolev-type regularity of causal curves is by no means new, see e.g. \cite{Candela}, where the Sobolev space structure was defined in terms of local charts (drawing from \cite{Palais}).
+However, although this approach works well for the strong topology, it becomes cumbersome for the weak one.
+Here we propose another approach which, instead of local charts, employs a `nice' global embedding provided by the following variant of the celebrated Nash theorem \cite{Nash56}, considered and proven by M\"uller \cite{NashMuller}. \begin{thm}(Nash--M\"uller) If $(\M,h)$ is a complete Riemannian manifold, then there exists $N \in \sN$ and a closed isometric $C^\infty$-embedding $i: \M \hookrightarrow \sR^N$, where $(\sR^N, \cdot)$ is the $N$-dimensional Euclidean space. \end{thm}

-Any such an embedding $i$ will be called a Nash--M\"uller embedding.
+Any such an embedding $i$ will be called a \emph{Nash--M\"uller embedding}.
 M\"uller even specifies that $N = \tfrac{1}{2} m (m+1)(3m + 11) + 1$, where $m \vc \dim \M$, i.e. one more than in the original result by Nash, who neither assumed the Riemannian metric to be complete nor required the embedding to be closed.

 In applying the above theorem, it will be very convenient to fix a concrete Riemannian metric on $\M$ associated to the spacetime metric (\ref{GBSmetric}).
-Concretely, consider the Riemannian metric $h_0 \vc \alpha \, d\T \otimes d\T + \bar{g} = 2\alpha \, d\T \otimes d\T + g$.
+Concretely, consider the Riemannian metric $h_0 \vc \alpha \, d\T \otimes d\T + \bar{g}$.
 By the Nomizu--Ozeki theorem \cite{NomizuOzeki}, it is conformally equivalent to a \emph{complete} Riemannian metric.
 In other words, there exists a smooth positive function $\theta \in C^\infty(\M)$ such that

 is a complete metric.
 From now on, it will be our Riemannian metric of choice on $\M$.